 - Mrs. Dunn: Curriculum and English specialisms

-- Mrs. Nunn: Numbers Count trained teacher and EYFS lead
+- Mrs. Nunn: EYFS lead

 Roseberry Primary and Nursery School are committed to the continuing development of their staff.
 Staff regularly attend courses and take part in twilight workshops to enhance their skills.
+Most recently, staff have undergone training on the Model of Effective teaching and sought to implement theory within their teaching practice.
+Additionally, we have taken part in lesson studies to collaboratively work with colleagues in order to improve teaching and learning.